Rosemarie Forsythe

 Before she became a full-time artist almost a decade ago, Rosemarie lived in seven countries and visited over 60 countries in the course of her past careers as a U.S. diplomat, policymaker, and international business executive.
 Self-taught in art, she found a way to combine her intellectual and prior work interests with her artistic sense to create a unique style of painting.

 In 2020 and 2021, the U.S. Department of State's Art in Embassies Program selected several of Rosemarie's works to be displayed in U.S. Embassies or U.S. Ambassador residences in Austria, Jordan and Bolivia.
 Her art was also chosen for the Brussels office of Rose Gottemoeller, the Deputy Secretary General of NATO.
 Rosemarie’s works are in private collections in Qatar, Switzerland, Belgium, France, Togo, Australia, the UK, the US, Saudi Arabia, and other countries.
 Rosemarie's paintings have been in dozens of solo and group exhibitions.
-Rosemarie is a member of the Advisory Board and Director's Circle of the National Museum of Women in the Arts.
+Rosemarie is a member of the Advisory Board of the National Museum of Women in the Arts.